automatiko-io/automatiko-approval-task/README.md

 Multi strategy means that for every approver/group there will be dedicated task assigned and each and every one of them must make the decision to continue pipeline run.
 Since the multi strategy assumes that decision must be unanimous the decision is considered rejected as soon as one approver/group marks it as rejected.

+#### FOUR_EYES

+Four eyes strategy is based on four eyes principle when it comes to approvals.
+It means that the approval is a two step process.
+Both steps are assigned to the same group but the second task cannot be completed by the user who completed the first one.
+For the approval to be considered approved both steps must be approved.
+In case first step is rejected, the approval task is rejected as well and by that second step is not initiated.

 ### Results